 One might ask how someone else's growing and using marijuana affects your property values?

-Using Oregon as an example, the Oregon Health Authority reveals that there are over 46, 570 medical marijuana growers in the State of Oregon growing marijuana for over 71,000 cardholders, 3,448 of those unregulated, unlicensed, and untaxed grows are in Clackamas County as an example and the graph below shows how many are located in each City.
+Using Oregon as an example, the Oregon Health Authority revealed that there were over 46, 570 medical marijuana growers in the State of Oregon growing marijuana for over 71,000 cardholders, 3,448 of those unregulated, unlicensed, and untaxed grows are in Clackamas County as an example and the graph below shows how many are located in each City.
 This means that marijuana grows can be grown just about anywhere, in your neighbor's house, barn, garage, basement, and yard.

 Marijuana grow June of 2015, all trees cut down and grow site prepared for an estimated 100 plants